aelassas/servy/README.md

 - `Servy.exe`: WPF frontend application <br>
   Handles user input, service configuration, and manages the lifecycle of the Windows service.

-- `Servy.Service.exe`: Windows Service that runs in the background
+- `Servy.Service.exe`: Windows Service that runs in the background <br>
   Responsible for launching and monitoring the target process based on the configured settings (e.g., heartbeat, recovery actions).

-- `Servy.Restarter.exe`: Lightweight utility used to restart a Windows service Invoked as part of the *Restart Service* recovery action when a failure is detected.
+- `Servy.Restarter.exe`: Lightweight utility used to restart a Windows service <br>
+  Invoked as part of the *Restart Service* recovery action when a failure is detected.

 Together, these components provide a complete solution for wrapping any executable as a monitored Windows service with optional health checks and automatic recovery behavior.